Missed out on Apple's latest WWDC?

 The user can get the application by choosing the ‘Redeem Gift card or code’ and entering the code or clicking the direct link.

 So, about the whole long method and short method.
-It was a lie; both are kind of short.
+That was a lie; both are kind of short (gotcha!).
 Redemption codes were once used pretty extensively in organizations not using a UEM solution.
 Most modern UEM solutions like Hexnode offer integration with ABM.
 This allows the deployment of applications via ABM using a UEM.

 With Apple configurator 2 serving as an alternative way to distribute apps via ABM, redemption codes are almost out of the picture.
 Since the employees within an organization may come and go, revoking access and reassigning them is certainly better than purchasing a new license.
 So, if you are still using redemption codes, maybe it’s time to give managed distribution a go!